 Medicare is a medical insurance program administered by the United States government, which essentially covers those over 65 and the disabled, regardless of the declared income.

-In Medicare you can enroll for a part called A (hospital insurance) and a part called B (medical insurance).
-If you do not register for part B from the 3 months prior to the age of 65 until the 3 months following that date, you will pay the penalty, which consists of 10% per year for each year in which you do not register.
-In addition to parts A and B there are two other parts: part C, known as Medicare Advantage, which offers health care plans managed by private insurance companies recognized by Medicare.
-These plans bring benefits to parts A and B and their services and contribute to the payment of prescription drugs.
-Part D, on the other hand, contributes to the payment of the costs of the drugs, lowers the costs of the prescribed drugs and protects against the increase in the cost of these drugs.
+In Medicare one can enroll for a part called A (hospital insurance) and a part called B (medical insurance).
+If not registered for part B from the 3 months prior to the age of 65 until the 3 months following that date, they will pay the penalty, which consists of 10% per year for each year in which one do not register.
+In addition to parts A and B there are two other parts: part C, known as Medicare Advantage, which extends health care plans managed by private insurance companies recognized by Medicare.
+These plans bring benefits to parts A and B and their services and contribute to the payment of prescription medicines.
+Part D, on the other hand, contributes to the payment of the expenses of the medicines, lowers the expenses of the prescribed medicines and protects against the increase in the prices of these medicines.

 What do the Medicare Advantage Plans cover?